A School With No Classrooms Or Grades? Sweet!

 Though teaching techniques have come a long way, the mode of communicating them remains pretty much the same since the concept of school was invented - Students of varying calibers and interests are forced into a classroom, where they spend the day learning from a pre-determined curriculum.
 Now, a European country is trying to change that by building radical schools that have no classrooms, no preset subject lessons and best of all, no grades!

-To foster that, the schools are built with unique learning spaces in lieu of traditional classrooms.
-Not only that, even the curriculum is taught in a radical way - Using mobile phones, computers and e-readers.
+To foster that, the schools are built with unique learning spaces instead of traditional classrooms.
+Not only that, even the curriculum is taught in a radical way - Using mobile phones, computers, and e-readers.

 Also, there is no 'right' or 'wrong' kind of education.
 The school believes that everything is a learning experience - whether it involves a serious science project or making a movie inside the school's recording studio or even, recapping one's day on an audio diary!

 Sounds great?
 Wait till you hear the best part!
-These uber-cool schools are totally free!
+These cool schools are totally free!
 That's because they are part of the country's public school system and the only requirement to attend them is that one parent is a Swedish taxpayer.
 We wonder if other school systems around the world will follow Sweden's lead and adopt similar techniques - Now that, would be sweet!
-To read more about these schools and their unusual philosophy check out http://vittra.se.

 Resources: vittra.se, odditycentral.com, homedit.com